acbsp/bonafide.guru/en/contents.rst

 (S.B., 10.3.21.commentary)

-*Srila Prabhupada says*: "Krishna and Society of Krishna are not different".
+*|SP| says*: "Krishna and Society of Krishna are not different".
 (Dialectical spiritualist.)

-Thereby in its essence "ISKCON" is nothing but the external manifestation of His Divine Grace Srila Prabhupada.
+Thereby in its essence "ISKCON" is nothing but the external manifestation of |HDGSP|.

-Without accepting the patronage of the **bona fide** guru Srila Prabhupada, nobody get’s the possibility to serve Krishna with love.
-We can lifetime after lifetime follow the Vaishnava tradition and perform all the rituals, surrender to false gurus, but never get free from the shackles of the material slavery.
+Without accepting the patronage of the **bona fide** guru |SP|, nobody get’s the possibility to serve Krishna with love.
+We can lifetime after lifetime follow the Vaiṣṇava tradition and perform all the rituals, surrender to false gurus, but never get free from the shackles of the material slavery.

-*Srila Prabhupada says*: "Life is meant for rendering devotional service of the Lord under the guidance of a **bona fide acharya** – representative of God.
+*|SP| says*: "Life is meant for rendering devotional service of the Lord under the guidance of a **bona fide acharya** – representative of God.
 As soon as we understand it and dedicate ourselves to carring out such a service, we are free.
 This is identified